 A trip to Morocco would not be complete with a trip to the Souks.
 Local handicrafts such as brightly coloured embroidered cloth, ceramics, gold and silver products, leather and carpets are just some of the things that are easily purchased in the souks and outdoor markets.
 Not for the faint hearted but the serious shopper can bag some great bargains and bartering is expected.

 Below is a sample of the villas in Morocco as offered by our company, which may be of interest.
-We can also suggest another company who has good villas in the area as well as luxury villas worldwide, called Dream Villa Rentals.

 To learn more about the following destinations and for general tourist information, please click:

 Agadir and Tiznit